iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

   detection combines the simplicity of RMS thresholds with the sensitivity of manual time/frequency domain analysis.
 </figcaption>

-   These are some of the basic tools used by vibration experts to determine the state of the machine, and in more advance cases, also the origin of a fault, such as a loose mount or a bearing fault.

    Other tools, such as enveloping demodulation, further postprocess the signal, primarily to represent the same data in a format or domain that is more